 The Home Theater Trifecta

 - TV display — You'll need a big screen to watch big events whether that is the year's biggest game or a red carpet bonanza.
-Large 60-inch 4K TV displays can cost a fortune, but there are solid smaller-size models that don't cost an arm and a leg, like the Samsung Smart LED TV ($448, originally $750).
+Large 60-inch 4K TV displays can cost a fortune, but there are solid smaller-size models that don't cost an arm and a leg, like the Samsung Smart LED TV ($350).

 - Cable or satellite — These days, you don't necessarily need a cable subscription to watch a huge show.
-CBS will stream the Super Bowl for free — complete with the epic commericals.
+Fox Sports will stream the Super Bowl for free — complete with the epic commercials.
 If you'd rather not stream, you can buy a basic antenna like the RCA Basic Indoor Antenna ($7, originally $10).

-- Surround sound — A good audio system can make you feel like you're in the audience next to Lupita, Emma, and Meryl.
+- Surround sound — A good audio system can make you feel like you're in the audience.
 Ideally, a surround-sound experience needs two side speakers, two rear speakers, and one center front speaker.
-You can buy a complete theater sound set [Yamaha YHT-399 ($450)] or fashion your own with existing speakers using a male-to-male audio cable [Mediabridge 3.5mm ($5, originally $19)] and an audio splitter [Belkin Splitter ($3, originally $9)].
+You can buy a complete theater sound set from Yamaha ($162) or fashion your own with existing speakers using a male-to-male audio cable, like this one from Mediabridge 3.5mm ($5, originally $15) and with an audio splitter, like the Belkin Splitter ($4).